jaaamessszzz/PlasmidWebApp/docs/Installation/index.rst

   :width: 600
   :alt: Landing page after logging into AWS

-Click on the `Services` tab in the top right and select `Elastic Beanstalk` under the Compute service menu.
+Click on the `Services` tab in the top left and select `Elastic Beanstalk` under the Compute service menu.
 You will arrive at the Elastic Beanstalk landing page:

 .. image:: screenshots/02-ElasticBeanstalk-FirstTime.png